crizzy9/.dotfiles/SHORTCUTS.md

 :lua require('swenv.nvim').pick_venv()
 <leader>ce - Choose conda environment while in a python file.
 Triggers a LspRestart

+# autopairs
+Alt + e - in normal mode presents options for adding (auto pairs) based on the text inside

 # NVIM TREE
 ## TODO: create full side bar with git, active buffers as shown in (https://github.com/nvim-tree/nvim-tree.lua/issues/2255)
 ## TODO: Update to open the split next to the current window not in current window and move existing next to it